I-1-2-12.Fee Agreements — Evaluation Policy

-The following statutory conditions must be met for the representative to obtain the Social Security Administration's (SSA's) approval to charge and collect a fee under this process:
+The following statutory conditions must be met for a representative to obtain the Social Security Administration's (SSA) approval to charge and collect a fee under the fee agreement process:

-This condition is met if the representative or claimant files the agreement with SSA before the date SSA makes the first favorable decision the representative worked toward achieving.
+The representative or the claimant files the agreement with SSA before the date of the first favorable decision the representative worked toward achieving.

 The representative and the claimant both signed the fee agreement.

-Representatives may use stamped or photocopied signatures in lieu of their actual signatures on a fee agreement, and may submit a photocopy (or fax) of the original fee agreement.
+Representatives may use stamped or photocopied signatures in lieu of their actual signatures on a fee agreement and may submit a photocopy (or fax) of the original fee agreement.
 A fee agreement stamped only with a representative's firm's name is not acceptable, because SSA only recognizes the appointment of individuals as representatives.

-If the representative's signature is illegible and the Administrative Law Judge (ALJ) or Administrative Appeals Judge (AAJ) has a question about the representative's identify, the ALJ/AAJ may contact the representative for clarification.
+If the representative's signature is illegible and the decision maker has a question about the representative's identity, the decision maker may contact the representative for clarification.

-If, at the time the ALJ or AAJ is prepared to issue a favorable decision, he/she realizes that the claimant or representative failed to sign the agreement, the ALJ or AAJ must disapprove the agreement because both did not sign it.
+If, at the time the decision maker is prepared to issue a favorable decision, the decision maker realizes that the claimant or representative did not sign the agreement, the decision maker must disapprove the agreement because both did not sign it.

-If a claimant attempts to appoint a firm or other entity, and a representative accepts the appointment on behalf of the firm (e.g., by signing an SSA-1696-U4 (Appointment of Representative) or a fee agreement that contains an appointment provision), SSA recognizes that representative in his/her individual capacity as the claimant's appointed representative.
+If a claimant attempts to appoint a firm or other entity, and a representative accepts the appointment on behalf of the firm (e.g., by signing a form SSA-1696-U4 “Appointment of Representative” or a fee agreement that contains an appointment provision), SSA recognizes that representative in the representative's individual capacity as the claimant's appointed representative.

-If the individual who signs the fee agreement, on behalf of the firm or corporation, is the appointed representative or if the claimant appoints one representative and submits a fee agreement signed by that individual and others in the same firm, the decision maker must approve the fee agreement if all other conditions for approval are met and none of the exceptions in B. below apply.
+If the claimant appoints one representative and submits a fee agreement signed by that individual and others, the decision maker must approve the fee agreement if all other conditions for approval are met and none of the exceptions in subsection B, below, applies.

 In concurrent claims, the maximum SSA will approve for both titles under the fee agreement process is 25 percent of the combined past-due benefits of both titles or the $7,200 figure (or other specified dollar amount pursuant to the Act).
-SSA will approve the lesser of the two (i.e., 25 percent of the total past-due benefits or $6,000).
+SSA will approve the lesser of the two (i.e., 25 percent of the total past-due benefits or $7,200).

 Our decision is favorable to the claimant.